 The number of channels for brands to communicate with shoppers has grown enormously over the years: direct mail, phone, email, Facebook Messenger, and more.
-However, one of the newest and most underutilized channels is SMS.
+However, one of the newest and most underutilized channels is SMS marketing.

 According to Google, 34% of online retail purchases now happen on mobile devices.
 Combine this with the following statistics from Retention Rocket and it’s baffling why more retailers aren’t capitalizing on this channel.